Santa Margherita Ligure, Genoa, Italy cruises

-In the historic center of town, you’ll find paintings, statues, and sacred buildings, such as the Sanctuary of the Madonna della Rosa.
+In the historic centre of town, you’ll find paintings, statues, and sacred buildings, such as the Cathedral of the Madonna della Rosa.
 The church of San Giacomo di Corte, the church of San Siro, and the church of Capuchin Friars, each make for a delightful visit and are comfortably within walking distance of one another.

-Exploring the historic town center also reveals many examples of the Genoese-style architecture that Santa Margherita Ligure is famous for.
-The facades and arcades of the palaces feature beautiful colors and intricate designs that compel admiration.
+Exploring the historic town centre also reveals many examples of the Genoese-style architecture that Santa Margherita Ligure is famous for.
+The facades and arcades of the palaces feature beautiful colours and intricate designs that can’t fail to be admired.

-Well-recognized for its red shrimp, Santa Margherita Ligure has plenty to please the foodie traveler.
-Its thriving Riviera coastline provides this fishing village with a colorful array of fresh seafood that arrives each morning while the majority of the town is still sleeping.
+Well-recognised for its red shrimp, Santa Margherita Ligure has plenty to please the foodie traveller.
+Its thriving Riviera coastline provides this fishing village with a colourful array of fresh seafood, that arrives each morning while the majority of the town is still sleeping.

-Santa Margherita Ligure can also be considered a pasta lover’s paradise.
-From ravioli filled with veal meat and greens to potato gnocchi, local specialties are sure to tantalize your taste buds.
+Santa Margherita Ligure can also be considered a pasta lover's paradise.
+From ravioli filled with veal meat and greens to potato gnocchi, local specialities are sure to tantalise your tastebuds.

-Santa Margherita Ligure can easily be explored on foot and has an efficient bus service that connects the center with surrounding towns and villages, including Portofino, Rapallo, Nozarego, and Paraggi.
+Santa Margherita Ligure can easily be explored on foot and has an efficient bus service that connects the centre with surrounding towns and villages including Portofino, Rapallo, Nozarego, and Paraggi.

-A tourist boat service is available to reach large centers such as Genoa, and taxis are also widely available.
+A tourist boat service is available to reach large centres such as Genova, and taxis are also widely available.

 Car rentals are ideal for guests who wish to travel and explore Santa Margherita Ligure at their own pace.

-The facilities available at Santa Margherita Ligure port include restrooms, showers, and water fountains.
+The facilities available at Santa Margherita Ligure port include toilets, showers, and water stations.
 The port is minimal but is within walking distance from a row of shops and cafés.

-A tourist information center can be found in the town of Santa Margherita Ligure.
+A tourist information centre can be found in Santa Margherita Ligure town.

-The euro is the local currency in Santa Margherita Ligure.
+The Euro is the local currency in Santa Margherita Ligure.
 ATMs are available at the ship terminal and further into town.
-Currency exchange services can also be found throughout Santa Margherita Ligure.
+Currency exchanges can also be found throughout Santa Margherita Ligure.

-Some small neighboring towns may not accept card payments, so it is recommended you carry some cash with you during your visit.
+Some small neighbouring towns may not accept card payments, so it is recommended you carry some cash with you during your visit.

 Santa Margherita Ligure has a warm and temperate climate with warm summers and very cold winters.

-On average, temperatures reach highs of 81°F during the summer in Santa Margherita Ligure while the winter months see lows of 41°F.
+On average, temperatures reach highs of 27°C during the summer in Santa Margherita Ligure while the winter months reach lows of 5°C.

 Guests can enjoy a gentle climate all year round as Santa Margherita Ligure experiences little rain.
 During May, June, September, and October the weather is pleasant and the town is unlikely to be crowded.